shishenyxx/PASM/README.md

 ## Here are scripts for Postzygotic Amplicon Sequencing for Mosaicism (PASM).
 The scripts are useful for the calculation of variant allelic fraction based on deep sequencing data.

 --------------
-For the calculation of confidence intervals, you can choose binomial confidence interval in R ([Clopper-Pearson exact estimation](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval) by default), or the methods described in [Yang and Liu et al. 2017](https://doi.org/10.1038/s41598-017-15814-7).
+For the calculation of confidence intervals, you can choose [exact binomial confidence interval in R](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/binom.test) ([Clopper-Pearson interval](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval) by default), or the methods described in [Yang and Liu et al. 2017](https://doi.org/10.1038/s41598-017-15814-7).

 The [first part](https://github.com/shishenyxx/PASM/blob/master/get_ref_alt_baseQ_corrected_calculate_only_2016_12_03.pl) is a pileup filter, it takes in SAMTools mpileup results and calculate different characters to count the bases, written by Jiarui Li, modified by Xiaoxu Yang and Xianing Zheng.
 (2015-03-24)